Primitive Christianity Revived, Again

 Added by Forrest Curo on 3rd mo.
 26, 2014 at 10:00am — No Comments

-In his recent column, Among Friends in Friends Journal, Gabriel Ehri wrote; "When we are privileged to experience great art, we experience wonder: wonder at sheer beauty, at discovering a novel avenue of our own perception, and often wonder at the…Continue
+In his recent column, Among Friends in Friends Journal, Gabriel Ehri wrote; "When we are privileged to experience great art, we experience wonder: wonder at sheer beauty, at discovering a novel avenue of our own perception, and often wonder at the seemingly impossible fineness of the artist's execution.
+Art, like…Continue

 I have spent much of my time, mostly voluntary, helping preserve and restore natural areas.
 I do not expect that people share my conscience in this matter.
 Many people might wish to pave over a natural area I wish to see preserved.